 When it comes to setting personal records in the weight room, it’s natural to focus on sets, reps, and weight.
-But most athletes give little thought to tempo—the cadence at which a movement pattern is performed.
+But most athletes give little thought to tempo or TUT (time under tension).

 Enter tempo training, which was popularised years ago by strength coach Ian King but has resurged.
 And no wonder: Changing up tempo can produce dramatic results, including increased strength, power, and size.
 It can also help you bust through plateaus by mixing up stale routines that no longer generate results.
 “By varying the speed, you trigger a response that creates muscle growth,” says Ken Croner, owner of Indiana’s Munster Sports Performance.